 When it comes to finding great recipes for your Instant Pot, there are a ton of options, honestly almost too many!
 Many Instant Pots will come with a few simple recipes in the operations booklet to get you started.

-You can also find many great recipes in my Instant Pot Recipe Index, and I add new recipes all the time, so be sure to bookmark the page to find it easily.
+You can also find many great recipes in my 1001 Instant Pot recipes project.
+I add new recipes all the time, so be sure to bookmark the page to find it easily.

 Instant Pot also offers several recipes specifically for use in their cookers, although many have found that there is often some important information missing, like cooking times, yikes!

 Many popular recipe sites also offer recipes that can be searched specifically for Instant Pot or Electric pressure cookers.
 Though be careful to check and make sure the recipe has actually been tested in an Instant Pot to avoid any unnecessary disasters.

 Well, I think that is all I can think of to help you decide which Instant Pot may be just right for you.
 I hope you have found this guide helpful and look forward to hearing what amazingly delicious meals you are able to create with your new Instant Pot.